McRandles History, Family Crest & Coats of Arms

 Many variations of the name McRandles have evolved since the time of its initial creation.
 In Gaelic it appeared as Mac Raghnaill, which means son of Raghnal.
 Raghnal is a personal name equivalent to Randal or Reginald.

 The surname McRandles was first found in Connacht (Irish: Connachta, (land of the) descendants of Conn), where they held a family seat from ancient times.

 Early History of the McRandles family

-Another 205 words (15 lines of text) covering the years 1625, 1657, 1717 and 1725 are included under the topic Early McRandles History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our McRandles research.
+Another 103 words (7 lines of text) covering the years 1625, 1657, 1717 and 1725 are included under the topic Early McRandles History in all our PDF Extended History products and printed products wherever possible.

 McRandles Spelling Variations

 Before widespread literacy came to Ireland, a name was often recorded under several different variations during the life of its bearer.
 Accordingly, numerous spelling variations were revealed in the search for the origin of the name McRandles family name.
 Variations found include McRannell, McReynolds, Reynolds, Grannell, Magranill, MacGrannell, MacRaghnald, MacRanel, McRanel, MacRannal, MacRannel, MacRanell, MacRanall and many more.

 Early Notables of the McRandles family (pre 1700)